Toni Lydman: Playing career

 On July 1, 2010 signed as a free agent with the Anaheim Ducks for $9 million over three years.
 His Ducks debut was delayed until mid-October because of problems with double vision.

-After completion of the lockout shortened 2012–13 season, in which he finished the season heavily concussed from a Justin Abdelkader hit in a playoff series loss to the Detroit Red Wings, Lydman retired from professional hockey and accepted a TV analyst role to cover Finnish Hockey.
+After completion of the lockout-shortened 2012–13 season, in which he finished the season heavily concussed from a Justin Abdelkader hit in a playoff series loss to the Detroit Red Wings, Lydman retired from professional ice hockey and accepted a TV analyst role to cover Finnish ice hockey.